lucklegend/hmes/README.md

         TRUNCATE TABLE `AuthItem`
         TRUNCATE TABLE `AuthItemChild`
         ```
-    Import the `AuthItem.sql` and `AuthItemChild.sql` from `lims/protected/data` directory to the respective tables in ulimsportal database.
+    Import the `AuthItem.sql` and `AuthItemChild.sql` from `lims/protected/data` directory to the respective tables in limsportal database.

 5. File/Folder Permissions (for linux installation)